Optimizing the Funnel

 Defining the funnel

 Since the 1960’s, a classic method of defining the sales funnel came from a Frank Hutchinson Dukesmith article called “AIDA.”
-AIDA stands for

 This model describes how consumers move from step to step, advancing through the purchase funnel getting closer to sale, and ultimately retention.
 It is the best model I have found in helping visualizing steps in an e-commerce process (thanks Tim Ash!) as this model illustrates a method of assessing the interaction design of the site in a very transferable way,.
 When you add “Satisfaction” as a last step in the funnel, you ultimately close the loop and can accurately assess the funnel from an experience standpoint.

 Attracting the attention of the customer.
 This is the goal of most advertising and Search campaigns, however, the info plays a key part in defining the experience.
 The user comes with knowledge and a problem, and the experience designer must understand both thoroughly in order to design an effective solution.

 - Does a product exist that meets my need or desire?